stsievert/salmon/docs/source/benchmarks/active.rst

    :width: 100%
    :align: center

-As with the NEXT paper, [2]_ "nearest neighbor accuracy" means "is the true nearest neighbor one of the three closest objects?"
-Astute observers might notice that this isn't great performance when comparing with prior work.
-[2]_ However, the noise model we developed isn't perfect; turns out it generates embeddings that are about 1.5% less accurate.
+This graph uses the same test set as the NEXT paper, and (mis)defines "nearest neighbor accuracy" as "is the true nearest neighbor one of the three closest objects?"
+[2]_ Astute observers might notice that this isn't great performance when compared with NEXT's results.
+However, the noise model we developed isn't perfect; turns out it generates embeddings that are about 1.5% less accurate (shown below).

+How good is the embedding?
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-However, the experimentalist often cares about the underlying structure more than the accuracy.
+Experimentalist often cares about the underlying structure more than the accuracy.
 To start, let's assume that there's no clear relationship between items.
 Then, this visualization is most appropriate for the embeddings of particular accuracies:

 .. image:: imgs/embeddings-n=30-colorless.svg
    :width: 90%